List of characters in The Lego Movie franchise: Hawkodile

 Hawkodile (voiced by Roger Craig Smith) is a hawk/crocodile who is Unikitty's trusty bodyguard.
 Hawkodile also has a rival called Eagleator (voiced by Keith Ferguson), an eagle/alligator hybrid and his former best friend, who wants to beat him and take his shades after they were awarded to Hawkodile by their martial arts mentor instead of him.

 Dr. Fox

 Dr. Fox (voiced by Kate Micucci) is the residential scientist of the castle and Hawkodile's love interest.

-Richard "Rick"
+Richard

 Richard (voiced by Roger Craig Smith) is a 1x3 grey Lego Brick, who's Unikitty's royal adviser and the castle caretaker that speaks with a dull monotone voice.

 Master Frown

 Master Frown (voiced by Eric Bauza) is the main villain of the series and the nemesis of Unikitty who comes from Frown Town which is on the other side of the Unikingdom.
 He is one of the Doom Lords, a group of villains that spread pain and misery throughout the world.
 In the series finale, he betrays the Doom Lords after realizing they were never his friends and he, with Unikitty and the rest of the gang, form the Friendship Circle, which is a heart that turns into a beam that shoots Master Doom.